minimindgames/meta-minimindgames/README.md

 Yocto tips:
 - GEMU is very slow - patience is a virtue
-- Monitor you disk space with `df` to not run out of disk space (200GB is good for one MACHINE with chromium)
+- Monitor you disk space with `df` to not run out of disk space (200GB is barely enough for one MACHINE)
 - Building image on my P710 (with 56 cores) takes a bit less than an hour from scratch

 Linux tips: